AZURE-ARC-0/AIRobin3/README.md

 # AIRobin3

 AIRobin3 is a powerful AI chatbot built with OpenAI and Flask.
-It is capable of handling complex tasks, from writing apps, websites, professional games, papers, and articles.
+It is capable of handling complex tasks, from writing apps, websites, simple games, papers, and articles.
 It doesn't stop until the mission is complete (it tries at least).

 # Demo Videos
 <details>